How to Love Someone When it Feels Like the Spark is Gone

 Why Do You Love Someone?

 It's important to remember why you love someone.
-If you want your relationship to endure after the initial stage of falling in love, when the spark has worn off, you need to know what to build your relationship on.
+If you want your relationship to endure after the initial stage of falling in love, when you're rekindling the spark, you need to know what to build your relationship on.

 If you were in the relationship just for the initial attraction and the excitement that it brings, then it's not going to work.
-In order for a relationship to last past those early stages, you have to have something bigger to build a foundation on.
+For a relationship to last past those early stages, you have to have something bigger to build a foundation on.

 This is the first step in learning how to love someone when the spark is gone.
 You need to rediscover why you fell for them in the first place.